Swollen Hands: 9 Possible Causes (& How to Treat)

 Injuries such as bruises, fractures, or sprains can cause the hand to become very swollen and painful.
 Other symptoms may include difficulty moving the hand, numbness, or tingling.

-What to do: Depending on the type and severity of the injury, an orthopedic surgeon may recommend immobilization with a cast or splint, surgery, anti-inflammatory medications, and rest.
+How to treat: Depending on the type and severity of the injury, an orthopedic surgeon may recommend immobilization with a cast or splint, surgery, anti-inflammatory medications, and rest.

 7. Excess salt intake